-Supporting a Conventional Dental Bridge
+Supporting a Modern Dental Bridge

-Accepting the fact that you’ve lost teeth and need to replace them isn’t always easy, but once you have, then Dr. Fondriest can help you decide if a dental bridge is the right choice.
-If you’ve lost a single tooth, or multiple teeth in a row, then a bridge can be placed to fill the gap and restore the ranks of your smile.
-A bridge consists of the appropriate number of replacement teeth (usually between one and three) with a dental crown on either side of the appliance.
+Accepting the fact that you’ve lost teeth and need to replace them isn’t always easy, but once you have, then Dr. Fondriest can help you decide if a bridge is the right choice.
+If you’ve lost a single tooth or multiple teeth in a row, then a bridge can be placed to fill the gap and restore the ranks of your smile.
+A conventional bridge consists of the appropriate number of replacement teeth (usually between one and three) with a dental crown on either side of the appliance.
 The bordering crowns are bonded to the teeth adjacent to the gap, called abutment teeth, and hold the bridge steady.
 To accommodate the dental crowns, Dr. Fondriest will prepare the abutment teeth by slightly reshaping them to allow the crowns to fit snugly.

 Common Concerns with Bridgework

-Many patients who visit our office have already had a dental bridge placed, but experience problems due to an uncomfortable fit or dislodging.
+Many patients who visit our office have already had a modern dental bridge placed, but experience problems due to an uncomfortable fit or dislodging.
 Improper placement or sizing problems can lead to a host of difficulties, including an increased risk of infection for the abutment teeth if the supportive dental crowns don’t fit correctly.
-With years of experience in restorative and prosthetic dentistry, Dr. Fondriest can examine the site of your tooth loss, including the surrounding tissues and teeth, to determine the best method for replacing your dental bridge.
+With years of experience in restorative and prosthetic dentistry, Dr. Fondriest can examine the site of your tooth loss, including the surrounding tissues and teeth, to determine the best method for replacing your tooth bridge.
 Often, Dr. Fondriest may recommend supporting your new bridge on one or more dental implants, which mimic your teeth’s roots and can eliminate the need to modify healthy teeth for support.

 Dental Implants and Bridges

 A dental implant is a titanium root device that’s surgically placed into the jawbone.
 Implants are made from titanium because the metal is biocompatible; as your jawbone heals, it accepts the titanium as biologically compatible and fuses to the implant’s surface.
-With one or more dental implants (depending on the size of your dental bridge), Dr. Fondriest can custom-create a sturdier, more durable dental bridge that closely resembles the construct of your natural teeth.
+With one or more dental implants (depending on the size of your tooth bridge), Dr. Fondriest can custom-create a sturdier, more durable modern dental bridge that closely resembles the construct of your natural teeth.
 Since there’s no need to attach crowns to healthy teeth, the risk of infection or damage from an ill-fitting bridge is significantly reduced.

 Addressing Other Patterns of Tooth Loss

-The unique nature of a dental bridge makes it ideal for certain patterns of tooth loss, like a single lost tooth or a few lost teeth in an a row.
+The unique nature of a dental bridge makes it ideal for certain patterns of tooth loss, like a single lost tooth or a few lost teeth in a row.
 If you’re missing teeth that aren’t adjacent to each other, or if you’ve lost all of your teeth on one or both of your dental ridges, then a bridge won’t suffice.
 A partial or full denture, however, can be designed to match your specific condition, and dentures can also be supported on a series of dental implants for advanced support.
-If you’re looking for the optimal replacement for your lost teeth, or wish to improve your current dental bridge or denture, then speak with Dr. Fondriest about the possibility of dental implants.
+If you’re looking for the optimal replacement for your lost teeth, or wish to improve your current tooth bridge or denture, then speak with Dr. Fondriest about the possibility of dental implants.